-Specialization in Urban Economic Development
+Master of Urban Planning: Specialization in Urban Economic Development

 The specialization in economic development provides students with an understanding of theory and practice as they pertain to the functioning of urban economies and to public and nonprofit sector efforts to influence them.

 While the theoretical and policy frameworks developed in the specialization are broad, tools and practice emphasize approaches that aim to stimulate development in core urban communities that have experienced disinvestment and to improve the economic opportunities available to disadvantaged populations.
-Students completing this specialization may find employment in public planning and economic development agencies, community development organizations, or with private consulting companies.
+Students completing this specialization may find employment in public planning and economic development agencies, community development organizations or private consulting companies.

 Urban economic development has been one of the fastest-growing subfields in planning in recent years.
 Planners have played key roles in the emergence of urban economic development, in particular bringing knowledge of land and property markets to bear on other urban economic issues.
 This concentration is important in all urban settings but is especially significant in larger metropolitan areas with an aging central city displaying the attendant economic, social and physical problems.
-Cities such as Detroit now view economic development effort as essential.
-Moreover, the corporate and nonprofit sector place increasing importance on urban (local) economic development as they see that it is in their best interests to support and stimulate local market activity.
+Cities such as Detroit now view economic development efforts as essential.
+Moreover, the corporate and nonprofit sectors place increasing importance on urban (local) economic development as they see that it is in their best interests to support and stimulate local market activity.

 Faculty who teach in this area of concentration are engaged in a variety of research on economic development topics, including the use of tax abatements by Michigan municipalities to stimulate economic growth, comparative analysis of well-regarded and troubled mid-sized small towns, availability of venture capital for minority entrepreneurs, and strategies for promoting improved urban retailing, especially supermarkets.